CDCgov/ixa/examples/load-people/README.md

 ### Initializing person properties

-If you wish, you can declare an initializer for for a person property, which will lazily assign a value the first time `get_person_property` is called.

-For simple default values, you can use the define_person_property macro:
+In ixa, every property must be initialized before it is accessed.
+There are several ways to do this, described below.
+Note that when intitial values are assigned in any of these ways, they do *not* trigger a `PersonPropertyChangeEvent`.

+#### Simple default values

+If you want all people to be initialized with the same default value, you can simply pass in the value to the the `define_person_property!` macro:

 ```rust
 #[derive(Copy)]